CASFRI/CASFRI/README.md

 Conversion and loading happen at the same time and are implemented using GDAL/OGR tools.
 Every source FRI has a single loading script that creates a single target table in PostgreSQL.
 If a source FRI is composed of multiple files, the conversion/loading scripts append them all into the same target flat table.
 Some FRIs are accompanied by an extra shapefile that associates each stand with a photo year.
 These are loaded with a second script.
 Every loading script adds a new "src_filename" attribute to the loaded source table with the name of the source file, and "inventory_id", the inventory unique identifier.
 These are used when constructing the CAS_ID (a unique identifier tracing each target row back to its original row in the source dataset).

 ### Supported File Types
-All conversion/loading scripts are provided as both .sh and .bat files.
+All conversion/loading scripts are provided as .sh (and .bat) files.
+(Note that as of CASFRI version 5.3.0, only .sh scripts are up to date.)

 Currently supported FRI formats are: